Zemidjan: “Drivers” of the digital ecosystem

 The project’s stakes

 These conditions seemed ripe for the development of the digital ecosystem, but Fidèle made us understand that we would have to be bold if we sought to change behaviour.
-This audaciousness was abundent in the corporate culture of MTN, Benin’s leading mobile network.which is committed to be “at the forefront of providing a bold new digital world to (its) customers.”
+This audaciousness was abundant in the corporate culture of MTN, Benin’s leading mobile network.which is committed to being “at the forefront of providing a bold new digital world to (its) customers.”

 But even with such a courageous partner, we found that we needed to turn the problem upside down.
 Instead of focusing on the product, we targeted the people we wanted to serve: The Zemidjans.
 In Benin, Zemidjans are ‘drivers’ of both motorcycle taxis and trends.
 They are aware of the latest news and circulate it.
 Our opportunity was to create an ecosystem around the Zemidjans, using Mobile Money as a solution to the specific challenges they face.
 A) The security challenges – addressed by the implementation of digital payment.
 B) The challenges of the lack of means to achieve their ambitions – addressed by the digital tontine.
 The idea was to convince the Zemidjans to use Mobile Money and for them to become drivers for the population to adopt it as well.